Grand Bazaar, Istanbul

 The Grand Bazaar (Kapalıçarşı, meaning ‘Covered Market’; also Büyük Çarşı, meaning ‘Grand Market’) in Istanbul is one of the largest and oldest covered markets in the world, with 61 covered streets and over 4,000 shops on a total area of 30,700 m^{2}, attracting between 250,000 and 400,000 visitors daily.
 In 2014, it was listed No.1 among the world's most-visited tourist attractions with 91,250,000 annual visitors.
-The Grand Bazaar at Istanbul is often regarded as one of the first shopping malls of the world.
+The Grand Bazaar in Istanbul is often regarded as one of the first shopping malls of the world.

 Location

 The Grand Bazaar is located inside the walled city of Istanbul, in the district of Fatih and in the neighbourhood (mahalle) bearing the same name (Kapalıçarşı).
 It stretches roughly from west to east between the mosques of Beyazit and of Nuruosmaniye.
 The Bazaar can easily be reached from Sultanahmet and Sirkeci by trams (Beyazıt-Kapalıçarşı stop).